dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 {% endprettify %}

+### AVOID using `cast()` or `retype()`.

+This is the softer generalization of the previous rule.
+Sometimes there is no nearby operation you can use to fix the type of some object.
+Even then, when possible avoid using `cast()` or `retype()` to "change" a collection's type.

+Prefer any of these options instead:

+*   Change the code where the collection is first created so that it has the right type.

+*   If you immediately iterate over the collection, cast each element inside the iteration.

+*   If you'll eventually access most of the elements in the collection, and you don't need the object to be backed by the original live object, convert it using `List.from()`.

+    The `cast()` and `retype()` methods return lazy collections that check the element type on *every operation*.
+If you perform only a few operations on only a few elements, that laziness can be good.
+But in many cases, the overhead of lazy validation and of wrapping outweighs the benefits.

+These alternatives don't always work, of course, and sometimes `cast()` or `retype()` is the right answer.
+But consider those methods to be a little risky and undesirable&mdash;they can be slow and may produce errors at runtime if you aren't careful.

 ## Functions

 In Dart, even functions are objects.
 Here are some best practices involving functions.

 ### DO use a function declaration to bind a function to a name.